Conditionally hide content in DOCX templates

 Hide arbitrary block

-If you want to hide arbitrary section that is not a table row or a bullet list item, we recommend you to wrap it into a table cell with invisible borders.
+If you want to hide a section that isn’t a table row or a list item, a helpful trick is to place it inside a table cell with invisible borders.

 {